PatternsTechGit/PT_AzureCommunicationServices/README.md

             try
             {
-                // Use the producer client to send the batch of messages to the Service Bus queue await sender.SendMessageAsync(new ServiceBusMessage(jsonMessage));
+                // Use the producer client to send the message to the Service Bus queue await sender.SendMessageAsync(new ServiceBusMessage(jsonMessage));
             }
             finally